Fees and Refunds

 College fees and tuition assessments are based on the applicant's residence.
 Fees may be paid by cash, check, money order or credit card and must be paid on or before the dates indicated on the student's schedule.
 For advanced registration, all fees are due and payable on the date specified at the time of registration.
 For regular registration, which is held immediately prior to the start of the semester, the fees are due and payable at the time of registration, except as authorized by law or State Board of Education Rules.
 Exceptions include special courses with registration and payment dates to be established by the director of Financial Aid, Veterans fee deferment and Florida National Guard fee waivers.

-Students who have been awarded financial aid or are eligible for Bright Futures scholarships may have their tuition and fees deferred at the time of registration.
+Students who have been awarded financial aid or who are eligible for Bright Futures scholarships may have their tuition and fees deferred at the time of registration.
 However, if financial aid is denied or the award does not cover a student's financial obligation, the student will be responsible for payment of the outstanding obligation.

 All debts incurred due to denial or insufficient coverage must be satisfied no later than 60 calendar days after the first day of class, regardless of any pending financial aid (Florida State Board of Education Rule 6A-14.054).
 Students who do not resolve their outstanding account balance at the college will result in the referral of outstanding balances to a collection agency.
 Following turnover to the collection agency, the student can only pay through the collection agency and additional fees will be assessed at that time.